 You see, our brain is incredibly powerful, and it’s constantly creating new neural pathways in response to our experiences.

-This means that every experience we have caused our brains to make new connections between neurons to process and store information about what’s happening around us.
+This means that every experience we have causes our brains to make new connections between neurons to process and store information about what’s happening around us.

 However, this can also mean that certain emotions or connections between neurons can create an emotional time loop, like regression.
 In the case of guilt, when we continuously relive a memory of guilt, certain neurons in our brain fire together, creating a neural pathway.